• Skip to primary navigation

 2. The adb push command

 This command is useful when you need to move files to your android device programmatically.
-For this to work, you need to know a few parameters like the name of the file and full path of the file.
-After that, you can push files in your device.
+For this to work, you need to know a few parameters like the name of the file and the full path of the file.
+After that, you can push files to your device.

 Upload a specified file from your computer to an emulator/device.